mSm1th/terraform_testing/README.md

 You create a `VPC` module as well as a `instance` module.
 The `VPC` will be created before you provision the instances within the created VPC.

-Therefore, the integration test could test that the EC2 instances are reachable, and making use of VPC module information.
+Therefore, the integration test could test that the EC2 instances are reachable, and making use of VPC module.

 After running our tests we would hope to see that our tests have passed: